supernintendo/moongate/README.md

 # Moongate #

-A work-in-progress multiplayer game server and client implementation.
+A work-in-progress multiplayer game server.

+### Status ###

+Moongate is currently in early development; think of this as the "blueprint" phase.
+Don't expect this to be useful for a while as features are incomplete or missing and documentation is sparse.

 ### Dependencies ###

 * Elixir 1.0.0+
 * PostgreSQL 9.3.5+
-* LÖVE 0.9.1

 ### Server Setup ###